muratk5n/thirdwave/en/README.md

 ---

-At once both naive and shady.. those merry band of mucksuckers around Thiel are the same way..
+At once both naive and shady.. those merry band of mucksuckers around him are all the same way..

 ---